The Gym Etiquette Playbook: Mastering Gym Conduct for All Levels

 3. Practice good hygiene by wearing deodorant and using appropriate footwear.

-Shower before and after workouts to keep your body clean, and use antiperspirant to prevent odor.
-Avoid wearing the previous day’s workout clothes; instead, opt for fresh attire each day.
-Additionally, change into clean socks daily to prevent bacteria buildup and ensure you smell fresh during your workout.
+I once skipped my leg day and went straight to hit my chest because someone with bad hygiene was using the leg equipment.
+The message was communicated to him by the management later, but you can’t be that person.
+Shower before and after workouts to keep your body clean.
+Use antiperspirant to prevent any kind of odor.
+Do not wear the previous day’s workout clothes; go for fresh attire each day.
+Make sure to change socks every day to prevent bacteria buildup and promise yourself that you smell fresh during the workout.

 4. Put everything back where it belongs.